Ramiro Arrue

-Ramiro Arrue y Valle, generally known as Ramiro Arrue (20 May 1892 – 1 April 1971) was a Basque painter, illustrator, and ceramist, of Spanish nationality, who devoted his work to the Basque Country.
+Ramiro Arrue y Valle (20 May 1892 – 1 April 1971) was a Spanish Basque painter, illustrator and ceramist whose work is strongly associated with the Basque Country.
+He was a co-founder of the Musée Basque in Bayonne and is regarded as one of the most representative painters of the region.

 Biography

 Ramiro Arrue was born in Bilbao, into an artistic family: his three older brothers, Alberto, Ricardo, and José, were also artists and frequently held joint exhibitions with him.
 He also had two sisters.
 Their father, Lucas Arrue, was an art collector who sold his collections (including a Goya) to pay for the artistic training of his sons.
 At the age of nineteen, Ramiro travelled to Paris to take courses at the Académie de la Grande Chaumière.
 Living in Montparnasse, he became an associate of his countrymen Ignacio Zuloaga and Paco Durrio, as well as the sculptor Antoine Bourdelle, who became a close friend.
 He was also associated with Picasso, Modigliani, and Jean Cocteau.
 In 1911, Arrue exhibited at the Salon des Artistes français.

 In 1922, along with his friends Philip Veyrin and Commandant William Boissel, he founded the Musée Basque at Bayonne.

 In 1925 Arrue won a gold medal at the Exposition Internationale des Arts Decoratifs.
 He exhibited in Bayonne, Pau, Strasbourg, Bilbao, and Cordoba.
 Along with his brother José, he travelled and exhibited in South America, to Buenos Aires and Montevideo.
 He often, however, returned to the Basque Country, particularly to Saint-Jean-de-Luz, where he settled in 1917 and where he found his main inspiration for landscapes, portraits, and everyday scenes.
 In 1929, he married Suzanne: they went on honeymoon in St. Tropez.